Last Updated on

-Many of the original equipment manufacturer (OEM) breathers and dust caps do not really restrain the ingression of small particles into the critical spaces of the machine and even oil.
-As result machine surfaces get damaged.
-The breathers are actually a cap packed with iron wool or mesh screen working as an obstacle for the larger particles.
+Many of the original equipment manufacturer (OEM) breathers and dust caps do not restrain the ingression of small particles into the critical spaces of the machine and even oil.
+As a result machine surfaces get damaged.
+The breathers are a cap packed with iron wool or mesh screen working as an obstacle for the larger particles.

 For instance, the size of the lubricant film inside a journal is approximately 5-10 microns and particles of that size can contaminate the oil which greatly increases the chance of wear following a mechanical failure.

-There are many OEM breathers that pass particles to enter into the oil and also not restricting the moisture from getting in touch with the oil.
+Many OEM breathers pass particles to enter into the oil and also not restricting the moisture from getting in touch with the oil.
 The hygroscopic nature of the oil makes it absorbing moisture from the ambient air.
 So where there is higher humidity or steam, you will find the moisture can easily get pass these breathers to be ingested into the oil.
 This can result in rust, increased hydrolysis rates and oxidation, and a more corrosive potential of acids produced due to the hydrolysis and oxidation.